zhanna-rd/test-semrush/README.md

 │    ├── `application/`  - Folder that will contain the Dockerfile for the application.

-:warning: We reccomend you to keep your project directory structured and put the application files and Docker files in their respective folders.
+:warning: It is important to keep project directory structured and put the application files and Docker files in their respective folders.

 **2.**	Now, let’s set our application folder.
 Add to `quickstart_docker/application` folder the following application.py file:
 ~~~~